visimp/visimp/docs/layers/BINDS.md

 # `binds` layer

-The `snippet` layer allows you to define custom bindings declaratively.
+The `binds` layer allows you to define custom bindings declaratively.

 ## Configuration